 CLASSICALLY TRAINED, COMMUNITY DRIVEN

-Kristo Kondakçi is an active young conductor in Boston.
-He is the founder and music director of the Eureka Ensemble, a collective of Boston's finest young musicians with the mission of using classical music as a platform for social action and community engagement.
+Kristo Kondakçi is an active young conductor in Boston, Massachusetts (USA) and has already become a staple of the Boston music scene.
+He is the co-founder and conductor of Eureka Ensemble, with the mission of using classical music as a platform for social action and community engagement.

 He believes that classical music has a powerful role in society as a metaphor for teamwork and community and was recently named a cultural representative of the Albanian Diaspora by the Albanian Embassy in Washington, D.C. for his work in using music to bring the Albanian community together.